Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

                         row_ids = train_mod_data)
 ```

-The learner contains several useful pieces of data that were generated.
+The learner contains several valuable pieces of data that were generated.
 You can access them in a few different ways.

 ```r